pratikguragain10/JS-Concepts-Technical-Paper/JS Technical Paper.md

 ## 24. Arrow vs Regular Functions

+ - Normal Function: Uses the function keyword.
+ - Arrow Function: Uses the => syntax, often more concise, especially for single-expression functions.

   | Arrow | Regular |
   | ----- | ------- |
   | No this binding |	Own this |